UNC-Chapel Hill Regulations and Policies

 The University, Chapel Hill, and Carrboro work together to provide the fare-free Chapel Hill Transit system.
 No exchange of money, coupons, or display of a bus pass is needed when boarding a Chapel Hill Transit bus.
 Campus U route and RU (Reverse U) shuttles run in continuous loops from 7:00 a.m. to 8:00 p.m., serving nearly every area on campus.

 Commuting students can use any of the town park and ride lots, or they can join the Commuter Alternative Program and gain access to additional lots.
-All park and ride lots require a permit, which may be purchased at dps.unc.edu/pr.
+All park and ride lots require a permit, which may be purchased at move.unc.edu/cap/park-ride.
 Chapel Hill Transit provides free and quick service to and from campus to the lots.
 Student CAP participants receive one one-day pass per semester allowing free parking in park and ride lots or in S11 zoned lots on south campus.
 In addition, in the case of an emergency, UNCChapel Hill's Emergency Ride Back service is available to provide transportation to the park-and-ride lots or any location within Carrboro or Chapel Hill municipal boundaries.
-Visit dps.unc.edu/p2p for more information.
+Visit move.unc.edu/p2p for more information.

-Regional transit (to and from RDU, Raleigh, Durham, and other nearby cities) is available through Triangle Transit.
+Regional transit to and from RDU, Raleigh, Durham, and other nearby cities is available through Triangle Transit.
 Included in the full complement of regional service is express service from Raleigh to UNCChapel Hill and from Hillsborough to UNCChapel Hill.
-Triangle Transit also provides free Park & Ride lots around the area.
+Triangle Transit also provides free park and ride lots around the area.
 For more route information, call Triangle Transit at (919) 485-RIDE or visit triangletransit.org.

-Point-to-Point (P2P, online at move.unc.edu/p2p) transportation offers fare-free, fixed-route service aboard the P2P Express minibuses, operating on a continuous loop around campus during evening hours, 7:00 p.m. until 3:00 a.m., seven nights a week (when residence halls are open) during fall and spring academic semesters.
+Point-to-Point (P2P, online at move.unc.edu/p2p) transportation offers fare-free, fixed-route service aboard the P2P Express minibuses, operating on a continuous loop around campus during evening hours, 7:00 p.m. until 3:00 a.m., seven nights a week when residence halls are open during fall and spring academic semesters.
 Students must show their UNC OneCard to board the P2P Express.
 After dark, a demand-response van can be accessed by students in areas that are not served by the P2P Express route.